 The end of the year is a good time to review your financial performance over the past 12 months.
 A thorough financial review involves the following:

 - Assembling key end-of-year reports for your small business, including your profit-and-loss statement (income statement), cash-flow statement and balance sheet

 - Planning how to improve your results by taking steps such as cutting costs or paying off business debt

 Schedule a review with your accountant to get help analyzing your financial statements and identifying which actions would be most beneficial to your business.
 You might also ask your accountant to schedule ongoing reports for you on a weekly, monthly or quarterly basis so you can keep on top of your financial performance throughout the year.

 2. Take Care of End-of-Year Business Tax Planning

 The end of the year is the time to start getting ready for your annual tax filings and devising ways to improve your tax strategy in the coming year.
 Here are action items that should be on your year-end small business financial checklist:

-- Provide employees and contractors with required W-2 and 1099-MISC reports before the Jan.
+- Provide employees and contractors with required W-2 and 1099-MISC or 1099-NEC reports before the Jan.
 31 deadline.
 (The end of the year is also a good time to make sure you have up-to-date employee contact information.)

 - Check that your estimated tax payments over the past year remained consistent with your actual revenue and tax obligations.

 - Verify you’re claiming all applicable tax deductions.

-- Review whether restructuring your company’s corporate structure could reduce your tax obligations.
+- Review whether restructuring your company could reduce your tax obligations.

 Your tax adviser can provide you with guidance on handling these issues.

 3. Count Your Inventory

-To organize your inventory count, you’ll need to do the following:
+To organize your inventory count, do the following:

 - For accuracy, try to schedule your count when items are moving slowly and you can temporarily suspend shipping and receiving.